GBGuinan/foundersandcoders/_includes/faq.md

 We do not expect to.
 Our first priority is for our students to be able to earn the equivalent of the [London Living Wage](http://www.livingwage.org.uk/).
 This is an ambitious target for an inexperienced developer.
 We do not expect to generate any surplus.

 **What happens at the end of the programme**
-There are two outcomes that we are aiming for: either you find employment as a full-stack developer (preferably with one of our commercial partners) or you join the Founders & Coders community as a freelance developer.
+There are two outcomes that we are aiming for: either you find employment as a full-stack developer (preferably with one of our partners organisations) or you join the Founders & Coders community as a freelance developer.

 **What does joining the Founders & Coders community entail**
 You will be invited to remain at our Campus in Mile End, help us develop our programme, mentor future cohorts of students, and continue to develop your own freelance practice.